SoHo Weekly News: Henry Benvenuti incident

-On November 26, 1979, 27-year-old Manhattan resident and artist Henry "Banger" Benvenuti walked into the SWN office and asked to see art editor Gerald Marzorati.
-After being told he could not see Marzorati, Benvenuti took out a hatchet, stated that "I'm doing this in the name of art," chopped off two of his fingers, and walked out of the office, leaving the fingers behind along with a briefcase containing a $1 bill and a rat trap.
-Benvenuti and his severed fingers were taken to Bellevue Hospital but doctors were unable to reattach the fingers.
+On November 26, 1979, 27-year-old graphic artist Henry Benvenuti walked into the SWN office and asked to see Gerald Marzorati.
+Benvenuti had reportedly spoken to Marzorati earlier in the day by telephone, accusing him of being "just like all the other art writers".
+Told he could not see Marzorati, Benvenuti said "I'm doing this in the name of art," chopped off two of his own fingers with a hatchet, and walked out.
+Doctors at Bellevue Hospital were unable to reattach the fingers.

-Benvenuti was a graphic artist connected to the SoHo punk scene.
-His roommate and manager Lenny Ferrari was a drummer for many of the area's bands; Benvenuti's art was displayed at the Mudd Club and his photograph hung on the wall.
-Benvenuti was struggling financially and was upset about the difficulties artists had.
-Interviewed at Bellevue, he said "It's so hard to get anyone to look at your work" and expressed disappointment at the lack of attention his exhibition in a SoHo gallery received a year earlier.
-He described his one-man show as "the first punk new wave art exhibit in New York", said that it didn't receive any serious reviews from the media, and that his self-mutilation at the SWN office was "to protest the plight of starving artists".

-Benvenuti had reportedly spoken to Marzorati earlier in the day by telephone.
-Marzorati said he was too busy to speak, to which Benvenuti replied "You're just like all the other art writers".
-Paul Richard of The Washingon Post likened Benvenuti's actions to incidents of self-harm by many famous artists, most notably Van Gogh's cutting off his own ear.
+Benvenuti, who was struggling financially, was connected to the SoHo punk scene: his art was displayed at the Mudd Club and his photograph hung on the wall.
+Interviewed at Bellevue, he expressed disappointment at the lack of attention his exhibition at a SoHo gallery had received a year earlier and said that his self-mutilation at the SWN office was "to protest the plight of starving artists".
+Paul Richard of The Washington Post likened Benvenuti's actions to incidents of self-harm by other artists, most notably Van Gogh's cutting off his own ear.